Gabegi/ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint/README.md

 Here’s the catch:

 System.Text.Json doesn’t stream IEnumerable<T> by default — it buffers the entire enumeration into a List<T> before serializing.

+# seeding
+That means: don’t seed inside the API project, only register empty singletons that the benchmark harness can override with different datasets.